voraczech/voraczech.com/content/athens.md

 Fortunately, I discovered this just as I was about to pay the €30 entrance fee for the Acropolis.
 Certain days offer free admission—not only for the Acropolis but also for the Ancient Agora (which I highly recommend) and five other sites.

 Make sure to [check the specific dates](https://realgreekexperiences.com/is-the-acropolis-free-to-visit).
 These free days usually occur during the off-season.
 You might get lucky, or you can plan your trip accordingly to take advantage of these significant savings.

 ## Takeaway (shown) price may be cheaper than here

 Even by 40 percent.

+## Sunday = closed shops

+The only reasonable chain is AB Shop&Go which is opened on Sunday.